 Make the most of your Syracuse experience by getting involved.
 Get to know your faculty, staff, and classmates.

-Peer advisors are liaisons between the college and its students and serve as an important link between first-year students and the Student Affairs team.
+Peer advisors are liaisons between the college and its students and serve as an important link between first-year students and the Student Success team.
 They are resource people.

 Advisors are assigned a group of incoming students to connect with over the summer and mentor throughout the coming academic year.

-SU’s 2017 Commencement Weekend is scheduled for May 12-14, 2017.
-Details and a schedule, including information on the SU:VPA convocation, are posted as available on the Commencement website.
+SU’s Commencement Weekend activities include VPA’s convocation ceremony for students, families, and friends.
+Details and a schedule are posted as available on the Commencement website.